Topological Drawings meet Classical Theorems from Convex Geometry: Preliminaries

 Let $D$ be a topological drawing of a complete graph in the plane.
 Assign an \emph{orientation} $\chi(abc) \in \{+,-\}$ to each ordered triple $(a,b,c)$ of vertices.
 The sign $\chi(abc)$ indicates whether we go counterclockwise or clockwise around the triangle if we traverse the edges $(a,b),(b,c),(c,a)$ in this order.

-If $D$ is a straight-line drawing of $K_n$, then the underlying point set $S=\{s_1,\ldots,s_n\}$ has to be in general position (no three points are on a line).
-Assuming that the points are sorted from left to right, then for every 4-tuple $s_i,s_j,s_k,s_l$ with {$i<j<k<l$} the sequence $ \chi(ijk), \chi(ijl), \chi(ikl), \chi(jkl) $ (index-triples in lexicographic order) is \emph{monotone}, i.e., there is at most one sign-change.
-A \emph{signotope} is a mapping $\chi:\binom{[n]}{3} \to \{+,-\}$ with the above monotonicity property, where $[n]=\{1,2,\ldots,n\}$.
+If $D$ is a straight-line drawing of $K_n$, then the underlying point set has to be in general position (no three points are on a line).
+Assuming that the points are labeled $1,\ldots,n$ and sorted from left to right, then $\chi$ is \emph{monotone on 4-tuples}, that is, \begin{itemize} \item for all $i<j<k<l$ the sequence $ \chi(ijk), \chi(ijl), \chi(ikl), \chi(jkl) $ (index-triples in lexicographic order) has at most one sign-change. \end{itemize} A \emph{signotope} is a mapping $\chi:\binom{[n]}{3} \to \{+,-\}$ with the above monotonicity property, where $[n]=\{1,2,\ldots,n\}$.
 Signotopes are in bijection with Euclidean pseudoline arrangements \cite{FelsnerWeil2001} and can be used to characterize pseudolinear drawings \cite[Theorem 3.2]{BalkoFulekKyncl2015}.

-When considering topological drawings of the complete graph we have no left to right order of the vertices, i.e., no natural labeling.
+When considering topological drawings of the complete graph we have no meaningful ordering of the vertices.
 Exchanging the labels of two vertices reverts the orientation of all triangles containing both vertices.
 This suggests to look at the \emph{alternating} extension of $\chi$.
 Formally $\chi(i_{\sigma(1)},i_{\sigma(2)},i_{\sigma(3)}) = \sgn(\sigma) \cdot \chi(i_1,i_2,i_3)$ for any distinct labels $i_1,i_2,i_3$ and any permutation $\sigma \in S_3$.
 This yields a mapping $\chi: [n]_3 \to \{+,-\}$, where $[n]_3$ denotes the set of all triples $(a,b,c)$ with pairwise distinct $a,b,c \in [n]$.
 To see whether the alternating extension of $\chi$ still has a property comparable to the monotonicity of signotopes, we have to look at 4-tuples of vertices, i.e., at drawings of $K_4$.
-On the sphere there are two types of drawings of $K_4$: \typeI has one crossing and \typeII has no crossing.
-Type-I can be drawn in two different ways in the plane: in \typeIa the crossing is only incident to bounded faces and in \typeIb the crossing lies on the outer face; see Figure~\ref{fig:k4_three_types}.
+On the sphere there are two types of drawings of $K_4$: \typeI has one crossing and \typeII has no crossing. \TypeI can be drawn in two different ways in the plane: in \typeIa the crossing is only incident to bounded cells and in \typeIb the crossing lies on the outer cell; see Figure~\ref{fig:k4_three_types}.

 A drawing of $K_4$ with vertices $a,b,c,d$ can be characterized in terms of the sequence of orientations $\chi(abc),\chi(abd),\chi(acd),\chi(bcd)$.
 The drawing is \begin{itemize} \item of \typeIa or \typeIb iff the sequence is $++++$, $++--$, $+--+$, $-++-$, $--++$, or $----$; and